smruthishree/Generating-synthetic-Images-using-StyleGAN-and-StyleGAN2/README.md

 ## Experiments
 ### Image Morphing
 One of the exciting experiments conducted using the pretrained StyleGAN2 network is the ability to morph or transition between different poses of dancers.
-This functionality allows for seamless transformations from one dancer pose to another.
-Some key highlights of this experiment include:
+This functionality allows for seamless transformations from one dancer pose to another, from a Yellow background to a Blue one, and so on.

-#### Pose Transition
-- **Male to Female Dancer**: Using the pretrained StyleGAN2 model, you can smoothly morph a male dancer's pose into that of a female dancer.
-This demonstrates the flexibility of the model in generating realistic and plausible transitions between different gender presentations.

 ### Interpolation Images with StyleGAN2
 Another fascinating experiment involves generating interpolation images using the StyleGAN2 model.
 Interpolation involves creating a sequence of images that gradually transition from one pose to another.
 This can be used to visualize smooth transformations between poses and explore the latent space of the model.

 ### Official Implementation
 [StyleGAN Official Implementation](https://github.com/NVlabs/stylegan)
 [StyleGAN2 Official Implementation](https://github.com/NVlabs/stylegan2)